Resources & Services

 Gifted by the Port Jefferson Lions Club, this low vision reading machine uses a camera to magnify text and objects onto a computer monitor for easier viewing.

-This fully integrated magnification and reading program is tailored for low-vision users and is available on a dedicated computer in the Library.
+Equipped on one computer with a large print keyboard, this fully integrated magnification and reading program is tailored for low-vision users and is available on a dedicated computer in the Library.
 ZoomText enlarges and enhances everything on the computer screen, echoes your typing and essential program activity, and automatically reads documents, web pages, email.
+A large print keyboard is provided with the ZoomText computer.